 The purchase of a property is formalized in a public deed by signing the purchase-sale contract before a Notary.
 Said contract must be clear, simple and contain the following information: accrediting title of ownership and charges, description of the home, total price, form of payment and date of delivery of the home.
 Prior to the public deed there may be two steps, not being the Mandatory Reserve:

-Reservation: usually made to the Real Estate Advisor who mediates in the purchase-sale process, by delivering an amount of money that as a reference value is around 1% of the price of the home.
+Reservation: This payment is usually made to the Real Estate Advisor who mediates the purchase-sale process.
+The amount paid, on average, is around 1% of the price of the home.
 This reservation will be accompanied by the buyer’s price offer, formally starting the negotiation process.
 Within a period of time (normally 24-48 hours) the seller will accept the offer or issue a counter-offer.
 In any case, the reservation does not establish a purchase or sale commitment until an agreement on the sale price is reached.

-Arras Contract: this contract is signed between the buyer and the seller and constitutes an obligation of one party to buy the home and the other to sell it.
-As a reference value, the amount delivered as a deposit is usually less than 10% of the final sale price.
-The deposit is usually made in prison under article 1454 of the Civil Code, in such a way that if the buyer rescinds, he will lose the deposit, and if the seller rescinds, he must return the duplicate deposit.
+Arras Contract: This contract is signed between the buyer and the seller and constitutes an obligation of one party to buy the home and the other to sell it.
+On average, the amount delivered as a deposit is usually less than 10% of the final sale price.
+The deposit is usually made in person under article 1454 of the Civil Code, in such a way that if the buyer rescinds, he will lose the deposit, and if the seller rescinds, he must return the duplicate deposit.
 The deposit contract must also include accurate information about the home.

 We recommend that these documents be reviewed by a Lawyer or Real Estate Advisor independent of the seller.
 Real estate consultancy companies such as Geräh Real Estate Partners have a group of professionals capable of carrying out all these verifications.

 - Payment of taxes on the purchase of homes